How to Build a Talent Development Strategy: A 6-Step Guide

-49% of learning and talent leaders admit their executives are worried: employees can’t seem to deliver on the business strategy.
-Hence, skills alone won’t save you.
+49% of learning and talent leaders admit their executives are worried employees cannot deliver on business strategy.
+The problem is not ambition, it is architecture.

-The most innovative companies are doing more than upskilling.
+The most innovative companies are doing more than upskilling and reskilling.
 They’re building internal ecosystems for growth, including coaching, leadership training, internal mobility, etc.

 These “career development champions,” organizations that are pulling ahead on profitability, retention, and AI readiness through employee development, are 42% more likely to be Generative AI frontrunners, as per LinkedIn’s Workplace report.